 Dr Sturgis is an alumnus of University College, Oxford and the Courthauld Institute of Art, London.

-Professor Anne Trefethen, Pro-Vice-Chancellor for Academic Services and University Collections and Chief Information Officer, University of Oxford
+Professor Anne Trefethen, Pro-Vice-Chancellor for Gardens, Libraries and Museums, University of Oxford

-Professor Anne E. Trefethen is the Pro-Vice-Chancellor of Academic Services and University Collections, responsible for Libraries, Museums, Botanic Garden and Arboretum.
+Professor Anne E. Trefethen is the Pro-Vice-Chancellor of Gardens, Libraries and Museums, University of Oxford.
 She is also the Chief Information Officer and a Professor of Scientific Computing at the University of Oxford, and a former director of the Oxford e-Research Centre.

 Anne has worked for almost 20 years in industry and academia with a focus on numerical algorithms and software, computational science and high-performance computing and in recent years more broadly on digitally enabled research.
 Before joining Oxford, Anne was Director of the UK e-Science Core Programme, having been the Deputy Director for four years.
 The Core Programme focussed on the generic issues for collaborative IT enabled research applications and the development of research infrastructure in collaboration with UK industry.

 In her industry roles Anne has led the design and development of software products as Thinking Machines Coorporation in the USA and NAG Ltd in the UK.